thaclownminion/HTML-Cashbook/README.md

 # Credits:
 Creator: Apophis
-Fus suggestions and bugs please add an issue [here](https://github.com/thaclownminion/HTML-Cashbook/issues)
+For suggestions and bugs please add an issue [here](https://github.com/thaclownminion/HTML-Cashbook/issues)

-(This app used to be called "eye care")
+E-mail: apophisdevs@protonmail.com

 Support me to be able to expand this project and other apps: